 Your wild neighbours

-We've put together some facts, inspiration and advice on six common visitors to our wild spaces!
-Meet your wild neighbours below...
+Facts, inspiration and advice on six common visitors to our outdoor spaces!
+Meet your wild neighbours...

-But the truth is that we have an awfully long way to go before we can start to celebrate.
-The 2019 State of Nature Report (a health check of the UK's wildlife) documents how human impacts are driving huge changes in our wildlife numbers.
-Of the 8,418 species assessed, 15% are at risk of extinction.
+But nature needs our help.
+The 2019 State of Nature Report (a health check of the UK's wildlife) reports the devastating effects of human impact on our wildlife.
+Of the 8,418 species assessed, 15% are now at risk of extinction.

-By discovering how many species call our gardens, yards and window boxes their home, we can better support, protect and enhance Yorkshire's wildlife and wild places.
+Together, let's discover and celebrate the wildlife species who call our gardens, yards and window boxes their home.
+Our collective counting will give us vital information about the natural state of Yorkshire, enabling us to better support, protect and enhance our wildlife and wild places.